 Assuming you don’t need a coat right away, wait until late in the winter season when you’ll be sure to find better sales, especially in January and February.

-Winter coats, sweaters, hats and gloves will be discounted the most during this time.
-Last year, Nordstrom Rack sold clearance items for an additional 25% off from December 25th through January 2nd.
+Winter coats, sweaters, hats, and gloves will be discounted the most during this time.
+We’ve seen Nordstrom Rack feature clearance winter outdoor items for an additional 25% off from late December through early January.

 3. Wait until January to buy toys during Target’s 70% off toy clearance.

-Wait until Target’s toy sale in January to purchase action figures, dolls and play sets for up to 70% off.
+Wait until the toy sale at Target in January to purchase action figures, dolls, and play sets for up to 70% off.
 My tip — buy toys during this time and save them until next Christmas.

 In fact, I’ve built a gift stockpile for birthdays and weddings based on the best time of year to buy everything.

-4. Buy holiday decorations the week after Christmas.
+4. Buy holiday decorations in after Christmas sales.

-Holiday decor, nutcrackers, stockings, ornaments and fake trees all go on sale up to 90% off after Christmas (looking at you, Hobby Lobby!).
+Holiday decor, nutcrackers, stockings, ornaments, and fake Christmas trees all go on sale up to 90% off after Christmas (looking at you, Hobby Lobby!).
 It’s a great time to gear up for next year’s festivities without going over budget.

 You know those gift cards you get for Christmas from Aunt Mary?
-You know how they’re always to stores you don’t like to shop at?
+You know how they’re always for stores you don’t shop very often?

-Now think about the rest of America in basically the same position — receiving gift cards to stores we don’t shop.
+Now think about the rest of America in basically the same position — receiving gift cards for stores we don’t shop at.
 This equates to lots and lots of gift cards being sold to sites like Gift Card Granny and Raise.

-So, sell your Hickory Farms gift card to Gift Card Granny, and buy a Target gift card in January to use on all the after-Christmas sales.
+So sell your Hickory Farms gift card to Gift Card Granny, and buy a Target gift card in January to use on all the after-Christmas sales.

 Right after Halloween, stores start stocking their shelves with holiday fragrance and cosmetic gift sets.
-Wait until after Christmas, and you can grab these gift sets for up to 50% off.
+Wait for the after-Christmas sales, and you can grab these gift sets for up to 50% off.

 You can always open the gift sets and create your own non-Christmas themed gifts to give during the year.

-10. Buy wrapping paper, bows and gift bags the day after Christmas.
+8. Buy wrapping paper, bows, and gift bags the day after Christmas.

-I always go in store the day after to stock up on gift supplies — then I set them aside for the following year.
+I always go in stores the day after to stock up on gift supplies — then I set them aside for the following year.

 Look up by registers for clearance deals too.
 Last year I got thick, high-quality wrapping paper for more than half off.